shivkrishnashah/login-register-module-nodejs-angularjs/README.md

 - Login and Registration From Based on HTML,CSS.
-- Mysql libraray for store data.
+- Mysql for store data.
-- Encrypt password using bcrypr-hashing.
+- Encrypt password using bcryprt-hashing.
 - Routing
 - User Friendly Coding Interface.
 - Made By :heart: For All NewBies Developer